 Arnim also appears to have resisted Rommel’s orders for the Sbiba Gap attack, holding some of his forces back to defend the position he already occupied.
-The Allies thus had an easier time defending Sbiba than they might otherwise have had, and the Axis advance on this front was driven off by February 21.
+The Allies thus had a relatively easy time defending Sbiba, and they had driven off the Axis advance on this front by February 21.
 Things went better for Rommel in the Kasserine Pass.
 He sent two tank units through the pass on February 19, and while they were largely stymied on the first day of the battle, Rommel’s deployment of reinforcements to the pass the following day proved decisive.
 The Axis forces broke through the Allied lines and made for the Tunisian town of Thala, near the Algerian border.
 From there the plan was to move against the main body of the American II Corps at Tébessa, Algeria, which was Rommel’s endgame.

 Faced with what would have been a devastating defeat, the Allies were able to regroup and redeploy their forces to meet Rommel’s advance.
 An attack by the German Afrika Korps in Algeria’s Djebel el Hamra region failed on February 22, while the main Axis force under Rommel’s direct command met a determined American defense of the roads leading to Thala.
 These US units were able to stop Rommel south of Thala, giving time for British reinforcements to arrive on February 21.
-The following day the combined Allied force bombarded Rommel’s army with artillery fire, and the German commander ordered a retreat.
-He was faced with the prospect of the Allies moving in behind his stalled forces and cutting them off from their line of withdrawal back to Kasserine.
+The following day the combined Allied force bombarded Rommel’s army with artillery fire, and—concerned that his army was about to be surrounded—the German commander ordered a retreat.
 That withdrawal took a couple of days, but by February 25 things were just about back to where they had been before the battle.
 The Allies had lost several hundred men and dozens of tanks in the process, which is why this engagement is regarded as an Axis victory, but those were losses the Americans especially could replace.
 Meanwhile, Rommel’s big plans for North Africa were kaput.

 Worse, from the Axis perspective, was that the Allies—and particularly the Americans—learned a great deal from their mediocre performance in these engagements and made rapid adjustments.
 US commanders learned that they had to be more diligent about reconnaissance and had to train their forces more thoroughly in the construction of battlefield fortifications and in handling enemy artillery fire.
-They made improvements in the speed and coordination of their own artillery fire and realized the importance of air superiority, something the Axis had used to great advantage during these Tunisian engagements.
-That said, it wasn't really until the Normandy Campaign that the Allies really got a handle on that problem.
+They made improvements in the speed and coordination of their own artillery fire and realized the importance of air superiority, something the Axis had used to great advantage.

-Perhaps the biggest change the Americans made after the battle was introducing a new commander for its II Corps.
+Perhaps the biggest change the Americans made after the battle was introducing a new commander for their II Corps.
 Major General Lloyd Fredendall had been in command of II Corps throughout the North African campaign, but Sidi Bouzid and Kasserine exposed him as a lousy strategist and incompetent tactician.
-His orders were confusing, he diverted precious men and resources to build himself a swanky HQ and then again to defend it when there were more important priorities, he failed to coordinate with British forces, he positioned units too far apart to support each other, and he allowed the Axis to gain air superiority.
+His orders were confusing, he diverted badly needed men and resources to build himself a swanky HQ and later to defend it (neither of which should have been his priority), he failed to coordinate with British forces, he positioned units too far apart to support each other, and he allowed the Axis to gain that aforementioned air superiority.
 He was a comprehensive disaster.
 General Eisenhower made the decision to send him back to the US and replace him with George Patton, and I think we can say that worked out pretty well from the Allies’ perspective.